StencilFrame/autopilot/docs/IDEA.md

 ## A Real-World Example

-Let me share a quick example of how gradual automation with DoNot can transform a workflow:
+Let me share a quick example of how gradual automation with AutoPilot can transform a workflow:

 Scenario: you have to build a new feature for your application: self serving onboarding of the new workspace for user.
 The process involves creating records in the SQL database and setting up the index in the NoSQL database.